 U+I were appointed by land owners Transport for London (TfL), in May 2017 to deliver a mixed-used development for this £200 million public private partnership project.
 Working together in partnership, U+I and TfL, plan to transform the site near Borough Market, from an under-utilised space to a local cultural and social hub where people will want to live, work and visit, providing new jobs and new housing in Southwark.

 New pedestrian routes through the site will reinstate some of the medieval yards and lanes of historic Southwark, an approach strongly supported during public consultation.
-These lanes will be lined with the shops, cafes, restaurants and market stalls to bring activity during daytime and the evening.
-Smaller retail units have also been included as part of the proposals to encourage small independent traders - a key local priority.
+These lanes will be lined with shops, cafes, restaurants and market stalls to bring activity during daytime and the evening.
+Smaller retail units have been provided to encourage small independent traders, another key local priority.

-The scheme has been designed by local architects Allies and Morrison, as a varied collection of contemporary brick buildings, sensitive to the scale of their surroundings and full of references to the Victorian industrial and commercial architecture of the area.
-15 Southwark Street will also be restored as part of the development.
+The scheme has been designed by local architects Allies and Morrison, as a varied collection of contemporary brick buildings, sensitive to the scale of their surroundings and full of references to the historic Victorian industrial and commercial architecture of the area.
+15 Southwark Street, derelict for many years, will be restored as part of the development.

 Crossbones Graveyard, a post-medieval burial ground adjoining the site, will be safeguarded from development in the long-term.
 Today, it is home to a garden of remembrance, which has evolved over two decades as a contemplative space.
 U+I and TfL will continue to work in partnership with Bankside Open Spaces Trust (BOST), Crossbones Forum and Friends of Crossbones to deliver enhancements and a management plan for Crossbones, including longer opening hours and funding.